Last Updated May 12, 2020 | Archive

 Nest and Google have come together as Google Nest.
-This Help Center article is intended to provide more details about how Google Nest connected home devices and services work, and how we collect and use data when you use these devices and services.
+This Help Center article provides more details about how Google Nest connected home devices and services work, and how we collect and use data when you use these devices and services.

 Information Google collectsWhat types of data are collected when I use Google Nest’s connected home devices and services?